Houston Texans: Daniel McCullers, DT, Tennessee

 The 6-foot-6, 281-pound Hart has some speed to go along with excellent size.
 He is a versatile athlete who could play 3-4 or 4-3 defensive end in the NFL.
 In 2013, the senior had 75 tackles, six tackles for a loss and 3.5 sacks.
 Hart turned in an excellent game against Oregon State to close out the regular season.
 He notched eight sacks, 36 tackles, 11 tackles for a loss, three passes broken up and one forced fumble in 2012.

-The Chargers could use more help at cornerback.
+The Chargers could use lots of help at corner.

 New Orleans Saints: Pierre Desir, CB, Lindenwood